liam-stubbington/proknow-tools/README.md

 8. *NHS - Prescriptions (Gy), plan
 9. *NHS - Approx. age at imaging (years), image_set

+DICOM is misleading.
+None of these are taken from DICOM.
+All of these CMs are added from the ProKnow UI.

 Approximate age at imaging is due to dividing the difference in days by 365.24.

 MeanBeamEnergy is better for scanned proton beams which have a spread in energies.